-Amazon announces Echo Glow and new Eero router
+Amazon announces Echo Glow and Echo Flex

 Not to be outdone by the AmazonBasics Microwave and Echo Wall Clock it announced last year, Amazon at a press conference this morning unveiled the Alexa Glow, an Alexa companion device with a multicolor LED.

 Tapping it cycles through colors, predictably.
-In addition, customers can ask Alexa for a flickering campfire light for playtime, a sleep timer that gradually dims as bedtime nears, or (in the near future) a dance party with music and lights.
-They can also set Echo Glow to softly cascade through all the colors of the rainbow or light up with your favorite color.
+And customers can ask Alexa to kick off scenes like a flickering campfire light, a sleep timer that gradually dims as bedtime nears, a cascade of colors or a favorite color, or (in the near future) a dance party with music and lights.

-It’s available for preorder today, starting at $29, and it’ll ship before the holidays.
+Echo Glow available for preorder today, starting at $29, and it’ll ship before the holidays.

+The Echo Flex — a diminutive Echo speaker designed to plug into wall outlets — also made its debut today.
+(Amazon says it’s optimized for Alexa’s voice as opposed to music, say.)
+The included USB charging port can be used to power accessories, including motion sensors and smart nightlights.

+An early interface API has been available to select developers in advance of today’s announcement, and the Echo Flex is available for pre-order starting today for $24.99.
+Accessories will be $14.99 each.

 Amazon made available an Alexa Gadgets Toolkit in September 2017, alongside the launch of new smart speakers, the Echo Connect, Buttons, and more.
-It ships with self-service APIs and “gadget interfaces” that enable developers to tap into wake word detection, speech, notifications, timers, alarms, reminders, over-the-air updates, in addition to other Echo services and software features.
+It ships with self-service APIs and “gadget interfaces” that enable developers to tap into wake word detection, speech, notifications, timers, alarms, reminders, and over-the-air updates, in addition to other Echo services and software features.

 August saw the launch of Custom Interfaces — a part of the Gadgets Toolkit — which offers developers and device manufacturers a way to more tightly connect gadgets with Alexa and Echo smart speakers.
 While the Gadgets Toolkit can manipulate devices to do things based on an Alexa timer or music — like this twerking teddy bear — Custom Interfaces can go even deeper, with exchanges tied to custom Alexa skills.
 For example, they can trigger a sound effect every time you score a basket with a toy hoop on the wall, or give music lessons with Alexa when they’re connected to a piano keyboard.